SomeHotel/OC-Lore/1- Party/Maelis Nighthollow.md

 - 165cm tall
 -
 # Physical Characteristics
----
 - Wears glasses but lost their old pair and can't afford more
 - Lost the tip of their left ring finger
 - Fidgets a lot when they're alone
 -
 # Background
----
 - Born from the [[Nighthollow Family|Nighthollow Noble Family]] and escaped from them recently
 - Went completely deaf from a certain [[Loss of hearing|incident]], however they were already partially deaf from birth
-- Is fluent in Common Sign Language, the Common Language and Drow, semi-fluent in Elvish, well-spoken in Draconic and can lip read in the spoken languages
+- Is fluent in Common Sign Language, the Common Language and Drow, semi-fluent in Elvish and can lip read in the spoken languages
 - Was raised by [[Alye]], one of the servants, on their father's orders
 - Is proficient in hunting rifles and rapiers
 - Lost a close [[Colt|friend]] a few years ago